 Transportation and Shows

 While keeping the FastPass game going strong, most of the afternoon will be spent riding some of the relaxing and easy going attractions and seeing the shows.
 Hopefully that includes the lottery for Big Band Beat or you have already seen the first showing.
 There may be a Harbor Show going on depending on what season you are there for.
 While not the most cohesive shows, the main harbor is home to some of the most delirious fun I’ve ever seen.
-Out of Shadowland (at least for now), King Triton’s Concert, and Magic Lamp Theater are all decent shows that could be worth your time.
+Song of Mirage, King Triton’s Concert, and Magic Lamp Theater are all decent shows that could be worth your time.
 I wouldn’t recommend all of them but if you are on schedule then seeing at least one is a fun way to spend the afternoon.
 Along with that, include a ride on Electric Railway.
 This runs from American Waterfront to Port Discovery and is a great way to see the park from a different view.
 The DisneySea Transit Steamer Line is nice boat transportation from land to land and is fun to ride, as well.

 Also included in this step should be a walk through of the beautiful Mediterranean Harbor.
 While the land is gorgeous anytime of day, it is stunning in the afternoon with the vibrant buildings pushed up against the (hopefully) blue sky.
 Walking through the alleys is charming and the main walkways feature stunning views of the water.

 Teddy Roosevelt Lounge